uwsbel/OptixCSP/README.md

      ```
      C:/ProgramData/NVIDIA Corporation/OptiX SDK 8.1.0/
      ```
    - The source code for the OptiX SDK is located in the `SDK` directory, for example, `C:/ProgramData/NVIDIA Corporation/OptiX SDK 8.1.0/SDK`.
-Create a `build` folder under the `Optix SDK 8.1.0` directory:
-     ```
-     C:/ProgramData/NVIDIA Corporation/OptiX SDK 8.1.0/build
-     ```
-   - Configure and build the SDK in the created `build` directory, in both `Release` and `Debug` modes
-   - To confirm that the `Optix SDK` is built successfully, run the `optixHello` demo in `build/bin`.

 3. **CMake**
    - Version 3.18 or higher.